The Plan Framework: Goal, Vision, Strategy and Initiatives

 Goal: Quality Jobs and Higher Incomes for All Oregonians

 The Oregon Business Plan seeks to increase and maintain high-wage jobs that support families and maintain strong communities.
-This effort has three key goals:
+This effort has four goals:

 - Create 25,000 net new jobs per year through 2020.